Modulated-Subgraph-Finder/MSF/README.md

 Navigate to folder containing the jar file and the example files and run command

-`java -jar ModulatedSubPathFinder.jar -p ExampleDEAnalysis.txt -i ExampleInteractions.txt -t DEseq2 -k -o /home/Documents/`
+`java -jar ModulatedSubPathFinder.jar -p ExampleDEAnalysis.txt -i ExampleInteractions.txt -t DEseq2 -k yes -o /home/Documents/`

-The default extension and merging limit is 2.
+The default extension limit is 2 and merging limit is 1.

 ### Output Files